-RUS-1 - Russian 1 UC\, CSU Prerequisite: None.
+RUS-1 - Russian 1 5 units

-This course concentrates on developing basic skills in listening, reading, speaking and writing.
+This course concentrates on developing basic skills in listening, reading speaking and writing.
+Emphasis is placed on acquisition of reading, speaking and writing.
 Emphasis is placed on acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of native spoken and written Russian at the beginning level.
 This course includes discussion of Russian culture and daily life.
 90 hours lecture and 18 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)